Varnish - Classic Collector

 Traffic Timeline Analysis

-The Varnish - Traffic Timeline Analysis dashboard provides a high-level view of the activity and health of Varnish servers on your network.
+The Varnish (Classic) - Traffic Timeline Analysis dashboard provides a high-level view of the activity and health of Varnish servers on your network.
 Dashboard panels display visual graphs and detailed information on traffic volume and distribution, responses over time, as well as time comparisons for visitor locations and server hits.

 Use this dashboard to: